 - Move the gourds to a well-ventilated, dark area where they can remain for at least 6 months.
 Spread them in a single layer and be sure none of the gourds are touching each other.
 Allow for air flow under the gourds by placing them on a screen or vented surface.
 It may be easier to hang larger gourds for drying.

 - Check your gourds every few days and discard any that begin to decay, shrivel or get soft.
 If mold appears, see if you can wipe it off with a dry cloth or one dipped in bleach.
-If the gourd is still hard, it should be fine.
+If the gourd is still hard, it should be fine, despite its looks.
 Drying gourds is not a pretty process.

-- Turn the gourd every couple of weeks, so it will dry evenly and to prevent rotting.
+- Unless your gourds are hanging, turn the gourds every couple of weeks, so they will dry evenly and to prevent rotting.

 Growing ornamental gourds can become an obsession.
 Luckily there are many different types to grow and even when your mantle can’t hold anymore, they make welcome gifts.